 We spent a half day (4.5 hours) with Barefoot Sailing and I have to say it was one of the best afternoons we have ever had.
 The folks are Barefoot Sailing arranged transportation for us from our hotel to the marina, which was about a 20-minute drive.
 We then met the Captain and his First Mate on the sailboat, were shown some safety features of the boat and then we were off.
 Again, it was very windy and chilly that day, but the weather was clear and our views were gorgeous.
 We motored to Rose Island, where we were given the option to snorkel, but given the conditions of the weather, we opted to explore the tiny island directly across from Rose Island, which we mostly had to ourselves.

-After spending about an hour or so there, we got to enjoy some rum punch, beer, and snacks before heading back to Nassau with the sails hoisted.
+After spending about an hour, we got to enjoy some rum punch, beer, and snacks before heading back to Nassau with the sails hoisted.
 The crew on our trip was excellent (Thanks, Captain Randy and First Mate Sean!).
 Captain Randy is local to the Bahamas and was so interesting to talk to if you ever want to get the real dirt on the goings-on in the Bahamas, FYI.

 Returning to the Marina